 This online training course will utilize a variety of proven online learning techniques to ensure maximum understanding, comprehension, retention of the information presented.
 The training course is conducted online via an Advanced Virtual Learning Platform in the comfort of any location of your choice.

-By sending delegates on this 5-Day MBA in Finance, organisation will benefit by:
+By sending delegates to this Oxford 5-Day MBA in Finance online training course, organisation will benefit by:

-Providing delegates with a concentrated and focused programme in finance addressing key topics found on MBA’s in finance throughout the world
+Providing delegates with a concentrated and focused online training course in finance addressing key topics found on MBA’s in finance throughout the world

 Updating IT skills by demonstrating the use of financial software in assisting in the decision-making process